-With storeitoffsite, backup and restore of Microsoft Exchange Server 2010 full database are simple.
+With storeitoffsite, backup and restore of Microsoft Exchange Server full database is simple.

 You need to ensure that the following requirements are met by the MS Exchange server.